dragonflydb/dragonfly/README.md

 Probably implement cluster-API decorators to allow cluster-configured clients to connect to a single instance.

-### Next milestones will be determined along the way.
+### The next milestones will be determined along the way.

 ## Design decisions